Arabic and Persian Language Institute

 - The Summer Arabic and Persian Language Institute welcomes undergraduate and graduate students seeking academic course work for credit and others who wish to acquire or improve proficiency for professional or personal reasons.

-- A complete application includes the Summer School Application and an official transcript.
-Please send all materials to:
+- A complete application includes the Summer Sessions Application and an official transcript.
+Please send application materials to:

 School of Continuing Studies